Second Micro Grid Installed!

-CLZ has agreed to serve as our local partner in the Chiawa Game Management Area, helping us identify additional schools to provision with solar micro grids, and handling maintenance and operation functions on behalf of Empowered by Light.
+CLZ serves as our local partner in the Chiawa Game Management Area, helping us identify additional schools to provision with solar micro grids, and handling maintenance and operation functions on behalf of Empowered by Light.

 Our projects for the remainder of 2015